-Not too long ago, I shared a list of 21 top business truths, and I was just thinking about how AWESOME the response was.
-Then, it reminded me of a different list I had written… geeze, almost 9 years ago… but it rocks, and I wanted to share it with you today.
+Not too long ago, I shared a list of my 21 top business truths, and I was just thinking about how AWESOME the response was.
+It actually reminded me of a different list I had written… jeez, almost 9 years ago… but it rocks and is still absolutely true, so I wanted to share it with you today.
+Here are 21 rules to live by.

 21 Rules to Live By